plone/plone.recipe.zope2zeoserver/README.txt

 zope2-location
   The path where Zope 2 is installed.
-If you are also using the plone.recipe.zope2install recipe, and you have that configured as a part called 'zope2' prior to the zope2instance part, you can use
+If you are also using the plone.recipe.zope2install recipe, and you have that configured as a part called 'zope2' prior to the zope2zeoserver part, you can use
   ${zope2:location} for this parameter.
+You must ensure the zope2zeoserver part is run *after* the zope2install one.

 zeopack
   The path to the zeopack.py backup script.
 A wrapper for this will be